alinnman/celestial-navigation/maths/horizondip.md

 $d(h) = \arctan \sqrt{\frac{h^2 + 2h}{R}}$

-A common observation for lower elevations is seeing the dip well approximated by this formula<br>
+A common observation for lower elevations is seeing the dip well approximated by this formula, when measuring with a level, theodolite or similar:<br>

 $d_{\text{amR}}(h) \approx 1.75 \times \sqrt{h}$